nwarder/exercises/README.md

 You May Not...
 --------------
 * Use an existing blogging platform, open source or otherwise (Wordpress, etc).
+* Enlist the help of others outside of the Sendwithus team.
 * Work outside of Spacestation.